tejamallidi/Texter/README.md

 # Texter
-Texter is a whatsApp clone created using Firebase with additional features like online status bibble.
+Texter is a whatsApp clone created using Firebase with additional features like online status bubble.